Darkvinx88/TvLauncher/README.md

 Images are stored in `assets/APP_NAME/banner.{png|jpg|jpeg|webp}` with automatic fallback.

 ### Portable Mode
-The Windows version is fully portable - all paths are relative to the launcher directory.
-Simply move the entire folder to run from anywhere (USB drive, network share, etc.).
+The Windows version is fully portable - simply press the .exe to start the launcher.
+You can move the entire folder anywhere.

 ## 🛠️ Troubleshooting